deanebarker/episerver-dynamic-templates/README.md

 3. Copy the `Views/Elements` folder to the `Views` folder of Alloy
 4. Install Fluid: `install-package Fluid.Core -Prerelease`
 5. It should recompile and run just fine (if it doesn't...well, _fix it_)
 6. Add a property called `Template` to `ArticlePage` (or whatever page you like).
 This is just a `ContentArea` with some extra code in the getter.
 A sample is in `DynamicTemplates/sample-template-property.txt`.
 (Note: there's nothing magic about the name "Template."
 Call it whatever you want.
-In the text below, when I refer to "the `Template` property," I mean this property, whatever you called it.)
+When I refer to "the `Template` property" below, I mean this property, whatever you called it.)
 7. Delete all the page-specific stuff in the `ArticlePage` view (there's some nav menu stuff you should leave -- start with the `H1` and delete down from there).
 Replace it with the `Template` property you created in step 6: `@Html.PropertyFor(x => x.CurrentPage.Template)`
 8. Recompile and start up the site